robinklaassen/advent-of-code-2019/README.md

 solution isn't very elegant, but it has early returns so it could have been far worse I guess :')

-It's very useful test using simple assertions after defining your methods, they get executed every time you run the module.
+It's very useful to test using simple assertions after defining your methods, they get executed every time you run the module.
 Saves you the hassle of an entire unit testing framework.

+### Day 5
+The intcode computer returns!
+And had me struggling.
+It wasn't until I decided to convert all given test cases into separate unit tests that I would start to see the errors.
+The powers of unit testing are displayed once again!

+- I forgot to increment the offset in case of 'no jump', causing an infinite loop (which also led me to implement a simple but sane 'max number of iterations before halting' parameter)
+- I forgot to use the parameter mode with opcode 4 (giving output)